-If deferred-write is false, you will not have a local attribute cache as mentioned above.
-In this case, any update (i.e. setAttribute) on the session will directly be available in the cluster.
+If deferred-write is false, any update (i.e. setAttribute) on the session will directly be available in the cluster.
 One exception to this behavior is the changes to the session attribute objects.
 To update an attribute cluster-wide, setAttribute must be called after changes are made to the attribute object.